metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_migration_replication_v2_manifest.md

 page_title: "k8s_couchbase_com_couchbase_migration_replication_v2_manifest Data Source - terraform-provider-k8s"
 subcategory: "couchbase.com"
 description: |-
-  The CouchbaseScopeMigration resource represents the use of the special migration mappingwithin XDCR to take a filtered list from the default scope and collection of the source bucket,replicate it to named scopes and collections within the target bucket.The bucket-to-bucket replication cannot duplicate any used by the CouchbaseReplication resource,as these two types of replication are mutually exclusive between buckets.https://docs.couchbase.com/server/current/learn/clusters-and-availability/xdcr-with-scopes-and-collections.html#migration
+  The CouchbaseScopeMigration resource represents the use of the special migration mapping within XDCR to take a filtered list from the default scope and collection of the source bucket, replicate it to named scopes and collections within the target bucket.
+The bucket-to-bucket replication cannot duplicate any used by the CouchbaseReplication resource, as these two types of replication are mutually exclusive between buckets. https://docs.couchbase.com/server/current/learn/clusters-and-availability/xdcr-with-scopes-and-collections.html#migration
 ---

 # k8s_couchbase_com_couchbase_migration_replication_v2_manifest (Data Source)

-The CouchbaseScopeMigration resource represents the use of the special migration mappingwithin XDCR to take a filtered list from the default scope and collection of the source bucket,replicate it to named scopes and collections within the target bucket.The bucket-to-bucket replication cannot duplicate any used by the CouchbaseReplication resource,as these two types of replication are mutually exclusive between buckets.https://docs.couchbase.com/server/current/learn/clusters-and-availability/xdcr-with-scopes-and-collections.html#migration
+The CouchbaseScopeMigration resource represents the use of the special migration mapping within XDCR to take a filtered list from the default scope and collection of the source bucket, replicate it to named scopes and collections within the target bucket.
+The bucket-to-bucket replication cannot duplicate any used by the CouchbaseReplication resource, as these two types of replication are mutually exclusive between buckets. https://docs.couchbase.com/server/current/learn/clusters-and-availability/xdcr-with-scopes-and-collections.html#migration

 ## Example Usage